Home Office minister claims Scotland not taking its 'fair share' of asylum seekers

 In a heated exchange, in the Commons, Robert Jenrick said there was a "widening gulf between" the actions and rhetoric of the SNP administration.

+A spokesperson for the Scottish Government described the comments as "clearly nonsense."

-The comments came as the Tory immigration minister was pushed on Rishi Sunak's plan to massively overhaul decision-making at the Home Office and clear the asylum backlog by the end of 2023.
+The remarks came as the Tory immigration minister was pushed on Rishi Sunak's plan to massively overhaul decision-making at the Home Office and clear the asylum backlog by the end of 2023.

 The SNP's Alison Thewliss pointed to research by barrister Colin Yeo which showed that to get the backlog down to 20,000 cases or so, would mean making about 8,000 decisions per month.